“In wilderness I sense the miracle of life, and behind it our scientific accomplishments fade to trivia.” ~Charles Lindbergh

 So here is the thing.
-We can use a lot of sciencey words like, Gluconeogenesis and Autophagy.
-But let’s kind of take a common sense look at this.
+We can use a lot of sciencey words like Gluconeogenesis and Autophagy.
+But let’s take a common sense look at this.
 Your body is designed to be efficient.
 It adapts to its environment so that it doesn’t waste energy.
-A good example of this is people’s fucked up toes.
+A good example of this is people’s messed up toes.
 The foot adapts the environment it spends the most time in.
 For most people, that is in shoes.
-If you spend a lot of time in pointy toed shoes, your body with make adjustments to that is not longer waist energy resisting and conform to the shape of the shoe.
+If you spend a lot of time in pointy-toed shoes, your body will make adjustments so that it no longer waist energy resisting and conform to the shape of the shoe.
 Same goes for sitting, by the way.

 When your body’s environment is such that there is not sufficient food or energy, it adapts.
 Fat is energy.
 The fat around your hips and gut is stored energy.
 Stored energy does not require energy to maintain it, you see, it is energy!
 You know what does require energy to maintain it?
 MUSCLE!
 In a calorie restricted situation your body will basically reduce the amount of lean muscle you have so that it requires less energy to maintain itself.
 Get it?